Home Science Electrochemistry Water Electrolysis

 Pure water is a very poor conductor of electricity and dissociates H+ and OH− to a negligible extent.
 Therefore, the charge carrier density of pure water is very low and similar to that of semiconductors.

-The conductivity of water increses considerably in the presence of an electrolyte because it disassociates into cations and anions in water.
+The conductivity of water increses considerably in the presence of an electrolyte because it disassociates into cations and anions.
 The electrolyte can also enhance the dissociation of water to H+ and OH−.
 Therefore, a small amount of an acid/base/salt electrolyte has been added during the electrolysis of water.

 Acidic Electrolytes

-The hydroxide ions from water can oxidize when acid anions have high standard electrode potential.
-However, when the negative part of an acid (electrolyte) has less standard electrode potential than the hydroxide ion, the negative part of the acid will be oxidized instead of the hydroxide ion.
-Therefore, there is no producing any oxygen gas.
+The hydroxide ions from water can oxidize when acid anions have a high standard electrode potential.
+However, when the negative part of an acid (electrolyte) has a lower standard electrode potential than the hydroxide ion, the negative part of the acid will be oxidized instead of the hydroxide ion.
+Therefore, there is no production of oxygen gas.

 Basic Electrolytes